Bayesian analysis of diffusion-driven multi-type epidemic models with application to COVID-19: Discussion

 Some further limitations are commonplace in the literature.
 We model a closed environment with no infections imported from outside of the population.
 Additionally, our model does not explicitly account for hospital-acquired infections which may have contributed to overall transmission and to persistence of infection in periods of high transmission.
 Age-specific counts of hospitalizations and intensive care unit cases (where publicly available) could help relax the parametric assumptions regarding the infection-to-death distribution and assist in the estimation of the course of the COVID-19 pandemic.
 The age-stratified IFR is a crucial component of the observation model as it enables estimation of the expected number of new infections from the observed mortality counts.
 An assumption that has been made is that the age-stratified IFRs remain constant during the study period.
-However, these are expected to vary in time and across populations due to a number of factors, such as SARS-CoV-2 variants, vaccine efficacy, the age distribution of the population, the age distribution of infections, underlying health conditions, access to medication, the overall burden to the healthcare system and other factors \citep{brazeau}.
+However, these are expected to vary in time and across populations and locations due to a number of factors, such as SARS-CoV-2 variants, vaccine efficacy, the age distribution of the population, the age distribution of infection and the age distribution of mortality which change over time, underlying health conditions, access to medication, the overall burden to the healthcare system and other factors \citep{brazeau}.
 Detailed such data could be incorporated leading to a dynamic age-stratified IFR.
+While the proposed model does not account for the daily laboratory-confirmed COVID-19 infection counts, in principle such an inclusion can be allowed conditionally on the understanding and the appropriate modeling of the biases affecting the data.

-In future work we shall work on two directions to expand our model.
+In future work we shall focus on two directions to expand our model.
 The first will aim to incorporate dynamic age-stratified IFR estimates and integrate further healthcare surveillance data like age-stratified counts of vaccinations, hospitalizations and intensive care unit cases where these data are available.
-The second extension relates to multi-task Gaussian Processes which have been recently implemented for a different class of Bayesian infectious disease models \citep{kypraios} could amend our model via exchangeable diffusion processes, reflecting a-priori beliefs that there is a shared structure between the dynamic transmission rates for individuals of different age groups.
+The second extension relates to multi-task Gaussian Processes which have been recently implemented for Bayesian heterogeneously mixing infectious disease models \citep{xu, kypraios}, and it could amend our model via exchangeable diffusion processes, reflecting a-priori beliefs that there is a shared structure between the dynamic transmission rates for individuals of different age groups.